adriansteffan/manywebcams-eyetracking/README.md

 Alternatively, you can use a webserver (like apache) running and configured on your machine.
 This server needs to be reachable via HTTPS and support PHP.

+You can refer to [this repository for a preconfigured dockerless setup](https://github.com/ccp-eva/many-webcams-frontend).

 On a fresh install, this would be achieved by running:
 ```
 apt-get install -y apache2 php && a2enmod ssl